- Winter Weather Advisory issued January 15 at 3:18AM CST until January 15 at 6:00AM CST by NWS

 as 30 minutes to exposed skin.

-A Wind Chill Advisory means that very cold air and strong winds
+A Wind Chill Advisory means that cold air and the wind will

 - See more at NOAA